depthfirstlearning/depthfirstlearning.com/_posts/2020-01-01-Resurrecting-Sigmoid.markdown

 Special thanks to Yasaman Bahri for her useful contributions to this guide, her feedback, support, and mentoring.

-Thank you to Kumar Krishna Agrawal, Sam Schoenholz, and Jeffrey Pennington for their valuable input and guidance.
+Thank you to Kumar Agrawal, Sam Schoenholz, and Jeffrey Pennington for their valuable input and guidance.

 Finally, thank you to our students Chris Akers, Brian Friedenberg, Sajel Shah, Vincent Su, Witold Szejgis, for their curiosity and commitment to the course material, and their useful feedback on the curriculum.